For urgent consular assistance call

 More information:

-Towns in northern Kosovo have experienced sudden violent, armed, inter-ethnic conflict.
-This includes the northern part of the city of Mitrovica.
+Towns in northern Kosovo, including North Mitrovica, Leposavić, Zubin Potok and Zvečan, have experienced sudden violent, armed, inter-ethnic conflict.

-Violence happens along Kosovo's southern border with North Macedonia.
+Violence can happen along Kosovo's southern border with North Macedonia.

-Unofficial roadblocks are sometimes set up at short notice.
+Unofficial roadblocks can be set up at short notice.

-If you travel to these areas despite the risks, hire a local guide, especially if you're travelling alone.
+If you travel to these areas despite the risks, hire a local guide, especially if you travel alone.

 To protect yourself during periods of unrest:

-Kosovars traditionally discharge firearms into the air and release fireworks, during:
+The discharge of firearms into the air and the release of fireworks could occur during the following:

 This can result in accidental injury.